-- Paying expense first, then requesting reimbursement through OPT.
-Reimbursement is through direct payment to the employee's bank account
+- Paying an expense first, then requesting reimbursement through the Workday expense module

 - Using parking coupons: UBC departments may purchase Digital Visitor Parking Coupons in advance to pay for the parking of departmental guests.
 Parking coupons are pre-sold and are valid at the North, Rose Garden, Fraser, West, Thunderbird and Health Sciences Parkades.
 Request parking coupons or contact UBC Parking for more information at firstname.lastname@example.org